AdarBahar/Migration/migration-instance.md

 5. **Key Pair**: AWS Console → EC2 → Key Pairs → Create or select existing → Note the name (not the file path)

+### ⏱️ Deployment Timing:

+**Important**: The CloudFormation stack will show `CREATE_IN_PROGRESS` for 10-15 minutes while all software is being installed.
+The stack will only show `CREATE_COMPLETE` when everything is fully configured and ready to use.

 ### 🎯 After CloudFormation Deployment:

-Once your stack is deployed successfully:
+Once your stack shows `CREATE_COMPLETE` (meaning all installation is finished):

 1. **Get the public IP** from the CloudFormation Outputs tab
 2. **SSH to your instance**: